rigelstpierre/fifty-framework/README.md

 ### Fifty & Fifty Wordpress Theme & HTML/CSS Framework

-This theme is not intended for
+This framework is intended to kickstart projects.